THE MARITIME MALT

 THE PRECIOUS SPIRIT

 Since 1897 there has been a quiet revolution unfolding in the heart of the Scottish Highlands.
 High up amongst the smooth, rounded peaks of the Monadhliath Mountains there is no room for rugged and robust.
 Here patience, a gentle hand and a passion for purity rule the day.
-For generations, the craftsmen at Tomatin have been combining soft mountain water with tender local barley to produce it’s distinctively mellow and fruity taste.
+For generations, the craftspeople at Tomatin Distillery have been combining soft mountain water with tender local barley to produce it’s distinctively mellow and fruity taste.
 You have heard the myths of this often wild and beautiful place, but the truth lies only in its spirit.

 Tomatin Distillery own and distribute a full brand portfolio of single malt and blended whisky including the flagship brand Tomatin Highland single malt scotch whisky which incorporates a core range of different age and flavour profile whiskies along with regular limited edition releases as well as Cù Bòcan single malt, a celebration of the subtleties of smoke and perfectly balanced sweetness, Cù Bòcan is an experimental Highland Single Malt that explores innovative finishes to create whiskies full of intrigue and surprise.